Gravitational resonances on $f(T)$-branes: Gravitational resonances in various -brane models

 On the other hand, since we have no analytical formulation for the integral expression (\ref{conditionMall}) for $f(T)=-T_{0}\left(e^{-\frac{T}{T_{0}}}-1\right)$, we cannot obtain an analytical constraint for the five-dimensional fundamental scale $M_5$.
 In this case, we consider the constraint imposed by the test of the gravitational inverse-square law.
 According to the method of Ref.~\cite{Csaki:2000fc}, for the brane world model considered here, the four-dimensional gravitational potential is

 where $C$ is a dimensionless constant determined by the structure of the brane.
 The correction term is $G_{N}\frac{CM}{k^2r^3}$.
 For the case of $f(T)=-T_{0}\left(e^{-\frac{T}{T_{0}}}-1\right)$, the correction occurs at the scale of $r\sim 1/k$.
 Experimentally, in the recent experiments of the test of the gravitational inverse-square law, the usual Newtonian potential still holds down to the scale of about $50~{\rm\mu m}$~\cite{Tan:2016vwu,Lee:2020zjt,Tan:2020vpf}.
-Therefore, the thickness of the brane, $1/k$, should be less than $50~{\rm\mu m}$, this is equivalent to
+Therefore, $1/k$ should be less than $50~{\rm\mu m}$, this is equivalent to

 On the other hand, the restriction of the lifetime of the first resonance on the parameter $k$ is given by

 By combining the fit function \eqref{fitm2} and the two conditions \eqref{correction potential limitk}, \eqref{limitkt}, the restricted expressions of the mass of the first resonance $m_{1}$ with the parameter $\bar{T}_{0}$ can be obtained